staceyJayneLewis/socialeyes/README.md

 # [SOCIALEYES](https://socialeyes-1884ceb59a89.herokuapp.com)

 The aim of Socialeyes is to promote events that encourage people of all ages to socialize face to face through their interests/hobbies or charities to help improve mental health and conquer loneliness.
 This platform will give the space for users to have the ability to see upcoming events that may be of interest and to click 'I'll be attending' to sign up for events or they can add their own event if they want to.
 The second aim is to give fundraising events/charities a platform where they can share any events or needs that could help them out for users who may have a little spare time.
-The event coordinators will have the ability to add, update and delete events.
+The event admins ​will have the ability to add, update and delete events.

 https://ui.dev/amiresponsive?url=https://socialeyes-1884ceb59a89.herokuapp.com